NiceRingNode/Generative-Model-Inference-Toolkit/README.md

 </div>

-This is a collection of an off-the-shelf version inference code for mainstream generative models, such as Qwen-Image, BAGEL.
-The inference supports single/multiple GPUs, both T2I generation and image editing, which is re-formated from the official code or other open-source code by myself.
+This repository provides ready-to-use inference code of mainstream generative models, such as Qwen-Image, BAGEL.
+The official implementations typically lack multi-GPU inference support and scatter generation and editing functionalities across different locations, making them difficult to use out-of-the-box.
+Also, curating and modifying the code require extrat labor.
+To this end, I build this repository to provide streamlined, ready-to-use inference code for the convenience of other developers.
+The implementation supports both single and multi-GPU setups for text-to-image generation and image editing, with code refactored and consolidated from official repositories and other open-source projects.

 ## <div align="center" id="qwen-image">Qwen-Image</div>